sdam-elte/modellinglab2019/00_hints_and_requirements/ReadMe.md

 Students are encouraged to sumbit their work in LaTeX.
 An example LaTeX file bundle is given ([LaTeX template](template.tex), [references in BibTex](sample.bib), [sample figure](ising.png), [resulting pdf](template.pdf)).
 You can easily prepare your document using online latex editors like overleaf or jupyterlab at [kooplex-edu](https://kooplex-edu.elte.hu/notebook/crrd9e-tudmodlab/lab).
 Working with latex on kooplex-edu requires activating TeX and LaTeX related Nbextensions.

-At the end of the course, there will be a mini-conference from these presentations with space for thoughts and questions.
+At the end of the course, there will be a mini-conference from these presentations with time for thoughts and questions.

-## Report and Presentation Guidelines (weekly, midterm and final)
+## Report and Presentation Guidelines (biweekly, midterm and final)

 These are the guidelines that will be considered when grading your assignments.
 We strongly advise you to follow them not only to get better grades, but because they are pretty close to what a scientific article submission requires.
 If you prepare your assignments adhering to these guidelines, you are going to have a reasonable template for your thesis and first articles etc.